AdnaanH/alx-airbnb-database/database-adv-script/README.md

 ### ✅ 3.
 FULL OUTER JOIN — Get All Users and All Bookings

 This query returns every user and every booking, whether or not they are related.
 Useful for spotting unlinked or orphaned records.

+# SQL Subqueries

+This demonstrates the use of **correlated** and **non-correlated** subqueries in a SQL database, based on the schema for an airbnb clone.
+The goal is to perform analytical queries involving user activity and property ratings.

+## 🎯 Objective

+To write SQL queries that:
+1. Use a **non-correlated subquery** to find properties with an average review rating greater than 4.0.
+2. Use a **correlated subquery** to find users who have made **more than 3 bookings**.

+## 📄 Query Descriptions

+### 1. Non-Correlated Subquery – Top Rated Properties
+This query retrieves all properties that have an average rating greater than 4.0.

+The inner query calculates average ratings per property using GROUP BY and HAVING.

+### 2. Correlated Subquery – Active Users
+This query identifies users who have made more than three bookings.

+The inner query is evaluated per user, making it a correlated subquery.